vsjain2004/CS50x-2020/README.md

 The search can be done by two methods, either by Name or by Age and Gender.

 ### <ins>Search using Name</ins>
-Example: Search for all people with a 'varun' in their first name and 'soni' in their surname
+Example: Search for all people with a 'varun' in their first name and 'soni' in their last name
 <p align="center">
 <img src="p2'.png">
 </p>